eoinkelly/ember-runloop-handbook/README.md

 1. It is inefficent.
 Every time we changed the DOM in the example above the browser did a layout and paint - these are expensive operations that we did more often than we needed to.
-2. Difficult to know when all DOM changes have happened.
-The rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view.
+2. It is difficult to choose a point in time all DOM changes have happened.
+The rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view once all our changes were complete.
 3. Because we were just deleting objects as they went out of scope we don't really have a good handle on when the browser will decide that it should run garbage collection.

-So we would give our imaginary _no Runloop_ Ember an **A** for effort but a **D** for efficency here.
+So we would give our imaginary _no runloop_ Ember an **A** for effort but a **D** for efficency here.

-## Enter the Runloop
+## Enter the runloop

 We have identified two categories of problem